veryl-lang/doc/book/src/05_language_reference/06_declaration/01_variable.md

 Variable declaration is started by `var` keyword.
 After `var`, variable name, `:`, and the type of the variable are followed.

-If there are unused variables, warning will be occured.
+If there are unused variables, warning will be occurred.
 Variable name starting with `_` means unused variable, and suppresses the warning.

 If you want to bind a value to a name at the declaration, `let` can be used instead of `var`.